Next Democratic primaries to proceed despite coronavirus, Louisiana delay

 “Americans have participated in elections during challenging times in the past, and, based on the best information we have from public health officials, we are confident that voters in our states can safely and securely cast their ballots in this election, and that otherwise healthy poll workers can and should carry out their patriotic duties on Tuesday,” election officials from the four states said.

 “We’re definitely voting.
 They voted during the Civil War.
-We’re gonna vote,” Florida Governor Ron DeSantis told reporters on Friday.
+We’re gonna vote,” Florida Gov. Ron DeSantis told reporters on Friday.

 Louisiana’s move poses a problem for the Democratic Party, which mandates all nominating contests must be held by early June or states risk losing delegates to the party convention in July.